Our governing body of the College - the Corporation - has 17 members.

-Our full board meets four times a year plus there are also five different committees with each governor a member of at least one:
+Our full board meets eleven times a year plus there are also three different committees:

-- Audit Committee (which meets three/four times a year)
+- Audit Committee (which meets at least twice a year)

-- Search (which advises the Corporation on membership issues and meets when needed)
+- Search and Governance Committee (which advises the Corporation on membership issues and meets when needed)

-- Remuneration Committee (which considers the pay of senior postholders when needed)
+- Remuneration Committee (which considers the pay of the Principal and Clerk)

 In addition, small working groups of governors are sometimes set up to consider certain specific issues - for example, capital projects.